Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/meeting-notes.md

-# Meeting Notes
+# Discussion Outline

-**Suggested structure for a Wikimedia conversation about Unicode and SignWriting**
+**Public discussion structure for Unicode and SignWriting conversations**

-## Goal
+## Purpose

-Establish a shared factual baseline about the current production stack, the remaining technical gap, and the kinds of support Wikimedia could realistically provide.
+Establish a shared factual baseline about the current production stack, the remaining technical gap, and the realistic scope of any platform-side discussion.

-Full technical agreement is not the first objective.
+Full technical agreement is not required for an initial discussion.

-Accurate understanding and a clear next step are enough for an initial meeting.
+Accurate understanding and a clear next step are enough for an initial discussion.

-## Meeting framing
+## Framing

 A useful opening is to make the practical question explicit:

 - why are FSW and SWU still in active use when Unicode already has a SignWriting block?
 - what remains unresolved for real project use inside Wikimedia?
-- where could Wikimedia help most usefully: documentation, interim support, or future UTC advocacy?
+- what kind of documentation or technical clarification would actually be useful?

 The core framing can stay simple:

 - the Unicode block names characters, but it does not yet provide a complete, compatible solution for stable symbols and plane-based written signs
 - current production tools, datasets, and real-world use therefore still rely on FSW and SWU
-- the first meeting is about shared understanding, not forcing an immediate standards conclusion
+- the first discussion is about shared understanding, not forcing an immediate standards conclusion

 ## Suggested outline